Why Two-Way SMS Drives Value for Businesses and Consumers

 While consumers have the final say on receiving marketing messages from businesses, there’s a massive gap in the conversation: namely, the consumer’s ability to text back and meaningfully engage with a company.

-Two-way texting is a dialogue, as opposed to a one-way, impenetrable promotional pitch, that meets consumer demand for enhanced communication.
+Two-way SMS is a dialogue, as opposed to a one-way, impenetrable promotional pitch, that meets consumer demand for enhanced communication between themselves and their favorite businesses.
 An estimated 60% of consumers want the capacity to reply to the texts they receive from businesses, but only 13% of companies allow recipients to respond to their messages.

-Those that do reap a host of benefits.
+Those that do respond reap a host of benefits.

 Read on as we dive into them and explain why adopting two-way SMS can help you outfox your competitors and increase customer retention.